GannettDigital/api-docs/source/includes/_crm_webhooks.md

 ## Register CRM Webhooks
-This endpoint supports integration with CRM products.
-It enables registrtation for webhook callbacks when new contacts or contact interactions occur.
-It requires the the following parameters for a successful response Gmaid (advertiser ID).
+**Webhook option:** We also have a Webhook to receive contacts in real time as they are recorded in the LocaliQ platform.
+Our endpoint enables registration for webhook callbacks when new contacts or contact interactions occur.
+It requires the following parameters for a successful response: GMAID (advertiser ID).

+**Zapier App:** The contact webhook is available as an "invitee only" integration on the Zapier marketplace. https://zapier.com/apps/integrations/

 ```ruby
 require 'uri'